 Smoothie in a Bag

 While warming foods are often recommended postpartum, there’s also something to be said for a meal or snack that you can drink one-handed while simultaneously rocking or nursing a baby.
 It’s easy to take pretty much any smoothie recipe you like, toss all the ingredients (sans liquid) into a baggie, and then store it in the freezer until you’re ready to add liquid and blend it up.
-If you don’t have time to pre-package smoothie ingredients yourself, I’d also highly recommend a service like Greenblender or Daily Harvest that does all the legwork for you.
+If you don’t have time to pre-package smoothie ingredients yourself, I’d also highly recommend a service like Daily Harvest that does all the legwork for you.

 New Mama Muffins